gargi/Devops-Project/Deployment/README.md

 ## Milestone 3 - Deployment

- In this milestone we have automated the deployment of our project, Wed Application [Direwolf](https://github.ncsu.edu/mpancha/Direwolf) in production environment.
+ In this milestone we have automated the deployment of our project, Web Application [Direwolf](https://github.ncsu.edu/mpancha/Direwolf) in production environment.

 ### Setup